 Sometimes a stunning red manicure isn't as much about perfectly even coats of color from cuticle to tip.
 Instead, it comes down to innovative ways to wear the shade.
 As is the case here.
-If you're looking for a classic red shade, Kandalec loves Morgan Taylor Hot Rod Red ($9), while Aaron's favorite is LeChat Dare to Wear Little Red Dress ($6).
+If you're looking for a classic red shade, Kandalec loves Morgan Taylor's Hot Rod Red ($9), while Aaron's favorite is LeChat's Dare to Wear Little Red Dress ($6).

 Pink and Red

-The pink and red combo does not have to be reserved for Valentine's Day.
-These cousin colors are beautiful together all year round and they look especially fresh in this thin red-tip design.
+A pink and red combo does not have to be reserved for Valentine's Day.
+These cousin colors are beautiful together all year round, and they look especially fresh in this thin-red-tip design.
 The crisp cutoff line of the pink creates that whisper of geometric appreciation we love to see.

 Over the Moon